CodePushGo/website/src/content/blog/en/how-to-add-geolocation-targeting-to-ota-updates.md

 ### Selecting an OTA Update Platform

-Pick an OTA platform that offers live updates, geolocation-based targeting, and complies with app store policies. **Capgo** is a proven choice, with over 457.2M updates delivered across 1.8K production apps [\[2\]](https://capgo.app/).
+Pick an OTA platform that offers live updates, geolocation-based targeting, and complies with app store policies. **CodePushGo** is a proven choice, with over 457.2M updates delivered across 1.8K production apps [\[2\]](https://capgo.app/).

-> "Capgo is a must-have tool for developers who want to be more productive.
+> "CodePushGo is a must-have tool for developers who want to be more productive.
 Avoiding app reviews for bug fixes is golden." - Bessie Cooper [\[2\]](https://capgo.app/)

-Here’s why Capgo stands out:
+Here’s why CodePushGo stands out:

 | Feature | Importance | Why It Matters |
 | --- | --- | --- |